Loved by Clients. Awarded by the World.

 Brand-building isn’t just about selling a product.

-Sometimes, that movement starts with a founder so deeply committed to their idea that the brand becomes an extension of their identity.
+It’s about structuring a vision, creating belief, and launching a movement rooted in brand purpose.
+Sometimes, that movement begins with a founder so deeply committed to their idea that the brand becomes an extension of their identity.

 One such founder is Sharad Gadsingh—the visionary behind Cradle of Life (COL), an active retirement community in Talegaon that’s reshaping how India thinks about senior living.